Have Questions? We've got answers!

 Welcome to the 1stGen@Iowa Mentor Network!

 The 1stGen@Iowa Mentor Network isn't necessarily about formal programming.
-Instead, it's about making connections, and this website serves as a hub for this, connecting first-gen students with faculty and staff across campus who want to help them succeed.
+Instead, it's about making connections and building relationships.
+This website serves as a hub for this, connecting first-gen students with faculty and staff across campus who want to help them succeed.

 All University of Iowa students are welcome to utilize this resource.